Susan Powter: Other ventures under the Susan Powter Corporation

 The aerobics studio in Dallas continued, and the corporation added a line of exercise clothes for larger sizes.

-Susan became a national celebrity and published her first book, Stop the Insanity!, which became a national bestseller in the first week.
+Powter became a national celebrity and published her first book, Stop the Insanity!, which became a national bestseller in the first week.
 This was quickly followed by Pocket Powter, a paperback book for which she got a $2 million advance, and a third book titled Food.
 She also released four exercise videos under a contract with A*Vision, a unit of Atlantic Recording.

 On television, she had a two-year contract as a health consultant on Home.
 She began her own talk show, The Susan Powter Show, which ran for one season and was carried by almost 200 television stations.
-It was syndicated by Multimedia Entertainment and produced by Woody Fraser, who produced Richard Simmons's first fitness show, The Richard Simmons Show in 1980.
+It was syndicated by Multimedia Entertainment and produced by Woody Fraser, who produced Richard Simmons' first fitness show, The Richard Simmons Show in 1980.
 On the show, Powter discussed nutrition and fitness, as well as other topics, with her guests.

 She was also a special guest on the first episode of Space Ghost Coast to Coast, titled "Spanish Translation."
 The creators of the television sitcom Women of the House planned to include Powter as a cast member in their show that first aired in 1995.
 The series was cancelled after just one season, with Powter appearing in one episode.
 Powter said in 2025 that she had declined an offer to star in Kevin Costner's 1995 film Waterworld after receiving a personal phone call from Costner.
 "My manager was livid," Powter said.
 She reportedly told Costner she didn't see herself in the character she was being asked to portray.

 In 1994, the corporation's gross revenues were over $50 million.